fufuok/utils/xsync/DOC.md

 ```

 Compute either sets the computed new value for the key or deletes the value for the key.
 When the delete result of the valueFn function is set to true, the value will be deleted, if it exists.
 When delete is set to false, the value is updated to the newValue.
 The ok result indicates whether value was computed and stored, thus, is present in the map.
 The actual result contains the new value in cases where the value was computed and stored.
 See the example for a few use cases.

+This call locks a hash table bucket while the compute function is executed.
+It means that modifications on other entries in the bucket will be blocked until the valueFn executes.
+Consider this when the function includes long\-running operations.

 ### func \(\*Map\) Delete